 Like its sibling, the Seagate 5TB Expansion has 64MB of cache and demands an external power supply unit to get it going.

-Unlike the above model though, it has a 7200RPM unit inside which means that it will perform better, that is, unless you opt for the more up to date version from Curry's, which isn't quite as fast.
-Great if you want to reduce its power consumption, not so great for everything else.
-Both drives carry a two-year warranty.
+Unlike the D3, however, it has a 7200RPM unit inside, meaning that is, unless you opt for the more up to date version from Curry's, which isn't quite as fast.
+Great if you want to reduce its power consumption, not so much for everything else.
+Both drives bolster a two-year warranty.

 This drive is ideal for gamers as it complements quite nicely the internal storage of gaming consoles like the Xbox One.